 The reduced need for maintenance and car part replacement means keeping a vehicle for several years is much cheaper than it once was, and with fewer parts being tossed in the garbage, it's better for the environment, too.
 As Macaulay says, "It's worlds apart from the cars of the '70s."

-For more information about ignition systems, auto part longevity and other related topics, follow the links on the next page.
+For more information about ignition systems, auto part longevity and other related topics, follow the links below.